-Welcome to our FAQ!
-To find answers to your questions, please use the search feature below or browse the Featured Questions and Top 20 FAQs.
-If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.
+Our frequently asked questions (FAQ) section provides information and resources on various topics.
+To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
+If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

 Users who viewed this answer also found the following helpful: